Somatic Massage Therapy in Phoenix

 Meet Your Practitioner

-My path into bodywork began with my own healing.
-After years of chronic stress from business, I developed an autoimmune condition, and navigating the healthcare system led me to this practice.
+My path of bodywork/massage began with my own healing.
+After years of chronic stress from business and life events, navigating the healthcare system led me to this practice.

 I am licensed in medical massage therapy, I am a level II Reiki practitioner, and I have trained extensively in somatic experiencing, mind-body psychology, and mental health.